 - Allergen information: Which dishes contain which allergens

-- Storage and preservation: What goes where in the fridge, FIFO principle
+- Storage and preservation: Fridge organization, FIFO principle

 What do you need to outsource?

 For official certifications and legal requirements, you need external trainings.
-You can't provide these yourself, even if you know the material.
+You can't provide these yourself, even if you know the material inside and out.

 ⚠️ Note: